 Wander along the waterfront promenade, take a dip at sandy Lyall Beach or hang out in one of the city’s 20 craft beer bars and breweries to escape the Cook Strait winds that give the city its nickname ‘Windy Wellington’.
 A must-do is ride the iconic red Wellington Cable Car to the botanic gardens for a spectacular view of the city and surrounding region.

-Have a look at our great travel deals to see how you can combine Auckland and Wellington.
+Contact us for great travel deals that combine Auckland and Wellington.

 In the southwest of the South Island you’ll find Fiordland National Park and the famous Milford Sound.
 Tourists flock to this spectacular part of the country, and for good reason.
 Even Rudyard Kipling described the glacial carved landscape as the “eighth wonder of the world.”

 Dramatic cliffs and cascading waterfalls plunge into the dark and mysterious waters of the fiord.
 Imposing mountain peaks form a magnificent backdrop and it’s breathtaking to witness in any weather.
 To appreciate Milford Sound from all angles, you can cruise its calm waters, hike along the popular Milford Track or take a scenic flight for an amazing flightseeing experience!

 Set against the magnificent Southern Alps, Queenstown is located on the shores of Lake Wakatipu.
 We mention this for two reasons: 1. staying somewhere that’s walking distance to the lake is a plus and 2. there are plenty of fun activities centred around the picturesque lake.